ThinkingBeyond/BeyondAI-2025/Caleb Arodu and Idaraobong Jumbo/README.md

 These metrics together allow us to evaluate both overall performance and the ability to detect rare fraud cases, which is crucial in highly imbalanced datasets

+## Mitigation Strategies

+To address the severe class imbalance in the dataset, we applied three different strategies and evaluated how each affected model performance.

+### Random Undersampling (RUS)

+Random undersampling reduces the size of the majority class by randomly removing samples until both classes are closer in proportion.

+Advantage: Simplifies the dataset and speeds up training.

+Limitation: Discards useful data, which may cause loss of important decision-boundary information.

+Why it matters: With fewer legitimate transactions, models become more sensitive to the fraud class, often increasing recall but reducing precision.

+### SMOTE (Synthetic Minority Oversampling Technique)

+SMOTE generates synthetic minority-class samples by interpolating between existing minority samples and their nearest neighbors.

+Formula:

+$$x_{\text{new}} = x_i + \lambda (x_{\text{nn}} - x_i), \quad \lambda \in [0, 1]$$

 ## Your next subsection